pgodwin/Ext.NET.Community/Ext.Net.UX/README.txt

 file.
 The LICENSE.txt file must contain either a copy of the license or a url pointing to the location where ther license can be found.

-For example, the SlidingPager plugin was created by ExtJS LLC and the plugin is provided under the same dual license (GPL or Commercial) terms as the main ExtJS JavaScript license.
-If you have an Ext.NET Pro License, you may use the ExtJS authored extension under the terms of the Ext.NET Pro License.
+For example, the SlidingPager plugin was created by Senca, Inc. and the plugin is provided under the same dual license (GPL or Commercial) terms as the main Sencha JavaScript license.
+If you have an Ext.NET Pro License, you may use the Sencha authored extension under the terms of the Ext.NET Pro License.

-If you do not have an Ext.NET Pro License, then the ExtJS authored extension is available to use under the terms of the Ext.NET Community License (AGPLv3).
+If you do not have an Ext.NET Pro License, then the Sencha authored extension is available to use under the terms of the Ext.NET Community License (AGPLv3).

-Techincal and licensing support is provided in the Ext.NET Community Forums or provided as noted in the README.txt by the original UX author.
+Technical and licensing support is provided in the Ext.NET Community Forums or provided as noted in the README.txt by the original UX author.

 Forums:			http://www.ext.net/forums/